-MIT scientist among three recognized for the discovery of optogenetics
+MIT scientist is among three recognized for the discovery of optogenetics.

 Boyden is one of three scientists the Gairdner Foundation is honoring for this work.
 He shares the prize with Peter Hegemann from Humboldt University of Berlin and Karl Deisseroth from Stanford University.

-“I am honored that the Gairdner Foundation has chosen our work in optogenetics for one of the most prestigious biology prizes awarded today,” says Boyden, who is also a member of MIT’s McGovern Institute for Brain Research, and an associate professor of the Media Lab, the Brain and Cognitive Science Department and the Biological Engineering Department at MIT.
+“I am honored that the Gairdner Foundation has chosen our work in optogenetics for one of the most prestigious biology prizes awarded today,” says Boyden, who is also a member of MIT’s McGovern Institute for Brain Research and an associate professor in the Media Lab, the Department of Brain and Cognitive Sciences, and the Department of Biological Engineering at MIT.
 “It represents a great collaborative body of work, and I feel excited that my angle of thinking like a physicist was able to contribute to biology.”

 In addition to his work with optogenetics, Boyden has pioneered the development of many transformative technologies that image, record, and manipulate complex systems, including expansion microscopy and robotic patch clamping.
 He has received numerous awards for this work, including the Breakthrough Prize in Life Sciences (2016), the BBVA Foundation Frontiers of Knowledge Award (2015), the Carnegie Prize in Mind and Body Sciences (2015), the Grete Lundbeck European Brain Prize (2013), and the Perl-UNC Neuroscience prize (2011).
 Boyden is an elected member of the American Academy of Arts and Sciences and the National Academy of Inventors.